qiboteam/qibo/doc/source/api-reference/qibo.rst

 circuit, and for one and two qubits of gate set tomography.
 We give some examples to illustrate the usage of the functions for clarity.

+The ``reset_registers()`` function requires a string argument serving as the identifier for the qubit number(s) from which the inverse circuit will be obtained.
+This identifier ensures that the function returns an inverse circuit of the specified register, resulting in the preparation of the zero state :math:`| 0 \rangle`.
+It's important to note that this function is specifically designed for qubit(s) without entangling gates."

 Single qubit example
 ^^^^^^^^^^^^^^^^^^^^